robaltan/Random_Maze_Solver/README.md

 ![Deep Q-Learning](https://github.com/robaltan/Random_Maze_Solver/blob/main/images/deep_q_learning.png)

 To make sure that learning is stable, we used a target network, which is a copy of the estimated value function that is held fixed to serve as a stable target for some number of steps.
 To make sure that the agent learns effectively, we utilized prioritized experience, which allows replaying important transitions more frequently.
 The agent remembered the actions it took, and the rewards it received, and it trained the network with a minibatch of size 100.
-For more details on the presentation, see [agent.py](https://github.com/robaltan/Random_Maze_Solver/blob/main/agent.py).
+For more details on the code, see [agent.py](https://github.com/robaltan/Random_Maze_Solver/blob/main/agent.py).

 ## Required Libraries